Seagate/cortx/doc/community-build/docker/cortx-all/README.md

     [root@dev-system ~]# docker-compose --version
     docker-compose version 1.29.2, build 5becea4c
     ```
+    **Note:** Before install docker you should have docker home directory space should be 70GB (default docker home directory is /var/lib/docker) and /mnt drive space should be 30GB to run cortx build.

 ## Compile and Build CORTX Stack from HEAD

-- Run the appropriate tag as per OS required i.e. CentOS 7.8 or CentOS 7.9.
+- Run the appropriate tag as per OS required i.e. CentOS 7.8, CentOS 7.9 or rockylinux 8.
 For example:

    - For CentOS 7.8.2003:
      ```